 Denali's soundscape program aims to answer that question.
-Each year for over a decade, scientists place listening stations throughout the park, recording natural -- and human-made -- sounds.
+Each year for over a decade, scientists have placed listening stations throughout the park, recording natural—and human-made—sounds.
 A sample of that data can be explored in the map below.
-The small dots represent sound stations, and clicking gives you a summary of what that station learned.
-The larger, yellow dots also represent sound stations, and they contain a recording captured at that station.
+The black dots represent sound stations, and clicking the dot will provide a summary of what that station learned.
+The red stars represent sound stations that contain an audio recording captured at that station.

 Different habitats have specific soundscape characteristics that are an important attribute of the natural system, with distinct impacts on the human perception of the environment.

 Soundscape Inventory and Monitoring Program

 An important component of the National Park Service mission is to preserve and/or restore the natural soundscapes within national parks.
 Because the soundscape of Denali National Park and Preserve is becoming increasingly impacted by human-generated noise, a soundscape inventory and monitoring program is underway at the park.
 Park scientists are systematically documenting natural and human-generated sounds at numerous locations throughout the park including high in the mountains, on glaciers, along rivers, in remote areas, and along the park road.